Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication

 \subsubsection{Quality control}

-We implemented quality control checks at different steps of the pipelines.
+We implemented quality control checks at different steps of each pipeline.
 The purpose of these controls was to explore quality of data, but we did not exclude any participant due to data low quality, as this step was not performed in the original paper.

 For each participant, we controlled the quality of functional pre-processing (motion correction, brain masking, and registration to MNI space) by superposing the pre-processed functional volume at each time point to an MNI-space brain mask, and visually inspecting a pre-defined image slice for incorrect registration or masking.
 We also visually inspected the 6 motion parameters identified during motion correction (rotation and translation in the x, y and z directions).
 We also computed the frame-wise displacement (FD) of head position as done in \cite{power_methods_2014}, calculated as the sum of the absolute volume-to-volume values of the 6 translational and rotational motion parameters converted to displacements on a 50 mm sphere (multiplied by \(2 \times \pi\ \times 50\)).
 We explored these values using the threshold used in \cite{parkes_evaluation_2018} for the lenient strategy: identification of participants with mean FD $>$ 0.55mm.
 Segmentations masks for WM and CSF obtained with the 2 different workflow variations were also visually inspected for failed segmentations.
 For the fMRIprep pipeline, we validated the quality of the processing using the log files produced by the pipeline, since these produce the same outputs as the quality control steps mentioned above.